ibm-mas/gitops/docs/orchestration.md

 Resource Hooks
 -------------------------------------------------------------------------------

-At various points in the MAS synchronization procedure various configuration tasks have to be performed.
+Configuration tasks have to be performed at various points during the MAS synchronization procedure.
 We achieve this via the use of ArgoCD [Resource Hooks](https://argo-cd.readthedocs.io/en/stable/user-guide/resource_hooks/).

 #### PreSync Hooks